Groundbreaking ideas and research for engaged leaders

 The connection between reputation and psychological wellbeing has been studied, but Connelly notes there are big gaps in the literature, and more needs to be done.
 Currently, it seems there’s a feelgood connection between how much your reputation and your self identity line up, as that feeds into authenticity.
 So, if you think you’re funny, and others think so too, that creates a positive feeling.
 “But it raises interesting questions about whether this holds for negative traits, too,” says Connelly.

 Meanwhile, companies want to avoid hiring people with so-called dark triad personality traits — narcissism, psychopathy and Machiavellianism (being manipulative and lacking empathy and morality).
 “When you first meet them and for the first 20 or 30 minutes, they seem so charming and friendly, and it falls off months later.
-And think about how long job interviews are.”
+And think about how long job interviews last.”
 Having tools to measure reputations, early on, could help avoid hiring a sweet-talker who secretly has these qualities.

 Theories at work